 Václav Havel dies

-It is with deep sorrow that the Permanent Mission of the Czech Republic in Geneva announces the death of Václav Havel, writer and dramatist, human rights advocate and Velvet Revolution leader, the last president of Czechoslovakia and the first president of the Czech Republic.
-President Havel died in the early morning of 18 December at the age of 75.
+With deep sorrow, the Embassy of the Czech Republic in Bucharest regrets to inform of the death of Václav Havel, writer and dramatist, the last president of Czechoslovakia and the first president of the Czech Republic.
+Václav Havel passed away on Sunday 18 December at the age of 75.

-The Book of Condolences will be available at the residence of the Czech Ambassador and Permanent Representative to the UN in Geneva at 20, Chemin des Crêts-de-Pregny, Pregny-Chambésy:
+The Book of Condolences will be opened at the Embassy of the Czech Republic,

 Strada Ion Ghica Nr.11, Sector 3, Bucharest on Monday, December 19, 2011 from 13.00 till 17.00 and on Tuesday, December 20, 2011 from 09.00 till 17.00.

 In one of his last personal messages, Václav Havel addressed the participants in the series of events organized in Bucharest by the Embassy of the Czech Republic, Societas Romano-Bohemica and the Czech Centre on 5 October 2011 to mark Václav Havel´s 75th birthday: